The WhatsApp Problem in Healthcare

 HIPAA-Eligible Infrastructure

-AI4Docs is built on Google Cloud Platform with a signed Business Associate Agreement (BAA).
+AI4Docs is GDPR compliant and built on Google Cloud Platform with a signed Business Associate Agreement (BAA).
 All AI processing uses Vertex AI, which operates under HIPAA-eligible infrastructure.
 Audio transcription and image analysis occur within this compliant environment.

 Important -- Physician responsibility: WhatsApp is not HIPAA-compliant and does not meet GDPR requirements for healthcare communication.
 Physicians are solely responsible for their choice of patient communication channels and must ensure compliance with applicable local, national, and international healthcare regulations.
 AI4Docs.AI provides privacy safeguards for the documentation processing step -- converting non-compliant communications into structured clinical records with identifier removal and zero-storage architecture -- but it does not retroactively make the original WhatsApp communication compliant.
 Chat to Notes is a documentation tool, not a secure messaging replacement.
 Physicians should evaluate HIPAA-compliant messaging alternatives for ongoing patient communication.